Monroe County at warning level yet again

 Individuals with or without symptoms can be tested, masks are required and no appointment is needed to be tested.

-While having this community testing site could help lower the county’s positivity rate, Wagner said that is not the main goal.
+While having this community testing site could help lower the county’s positivity rate, Monroe County Health Department Administrator John Wagner said that is not the main goal.

 “I don’t want healthy people going to get tested.
 Unfortunately, to get our numbers down we need healthy people to get tested, but what we’re running into now is our labs are running two-three days behind on sick people getting tested,” he explained.
 “To cut the spread, we want to get sick people tested and get their results back as soon as possible so we can quarantine them and their close contacts as soon as possible.
 By testing random, healthy people it’s going to slow that down even more.
 But I also want to keep our businesses open, so it’s kind of a catch-22.”